alfusinigoj/SpringOne-Modernizing.NET-Workshop/README.md

     Use solutions that are minimally invasive to the code base

-Exercise 1: Push the application and try to scale
+Exercise 1: Push the application and try to scale (WIP @Chris)
 ----------------

 Create a manifest for the backend in the root of its directory.